Ptolemy XIII Theos Philopator

 Ptolemy XIII Theos Philopator (Πτολεμαῖος Θεός Φιλοπάτωρ, Ptolemaĩos; c.
 62 BC – 13 January 47 BC) was Pharaoh of Egypt from 51 to 47 BC, and one of the last members of the Ptolemaic dynasty (305–30 BC).
 He was the son of Ptolemy XII and the brother of and co-ruler with Cleopatra VII.
 Cleopatra's exit from Egypt caused a civil war to break out between the pharaohs.
 Ptolemy later ruled jointly with his other sister, Arsinoe IV.

 Biography

 Co-ruler of Egypt

 Son of the Egyptian Pharaoh Ptolemy XII (r.
 80–58 BC and 55–51 BC), Ptolemy XIII succeeded his father as pharaoh of the Ptolemaic Kingdom in the spring of 51 BC at the age of 11.
-His father had stipulated that Ptolemy XIII would be married to his older sister Cleopatra (r.
-51–30 BC), with the couple ruling as co-rulers.
+His father had stipulated that Ptolemy XIII would be married to his older sister Cleopatra (ruled from 51–30 BC), with the couple ruling as co-rulers.
 In October 50 BC, Ptolemy XIII was promoted to senior ruler along with her, although the eunuch Pothinus acted as regent for him.

 In the spring of 48 BC, Ptolemy XIII and Pothinus attempted to depose Cleopatra due to her increasing status as queen.
 Her face appeared on minted coins, for example, while Ptolemy XIII's name was omitted on official documents.
 Ptolemy intended to become main ruler, with Pothinus acting as the power behind the throne.